Frequently asked questions

 If your lender feels that PPI was not mis-sold and declines your reasons for complaint, it is not necessarily the end of the process.
 Our specialist in-house team will assess each claim and decide whether there are grounds to refer the case to the Financial Ombudsman Service (FOS).
-FOS has the power to overturn the lender’s decision and do so in 70% of cases.
+FOS has the power to overturn the lender’s decision and do so in the majority cases.

 Who are FOS & FSCS?

 How long do FOS & FSCS cases take?

 As a national body FOS deal with an extremely high number of cases.
 Each referred case is assessed independently.
 The time it takes for them to reach a decision depends on the complexity of each case; presently this takes an average of 24 months.
 Due to the nature of these cases, updates may be received less frequently compared to standard complaints.
 Likewise FSCS are also a national body who deal with complex cases that include factors outside of their control.
 With this being the case they do not impose a timescale as each claim is with on a case-by-case basis.

 How much do you charge?